 - GBP/USD: One British pound buys $1.21 now; bought $1.30 a year ago

 - USD/CAD: One dollar buys C$1.37 now, compared to C$1.27 a year ago

 Similarly, according to IMF data, more than 58% of global reserves are held in US dollars, more than double the share of the Euro, the second most-held reserve currency.

 Unfortunately, its power will likely erode incrementally over time, especially as the BRICS nations continue their aggressive push to reduce their dependence on the American dollar.

-For instance, in 2022, global gold demand reached 4,741 tonnes, the highest in more than a decade.
-And, Central Banks purchased a record 1,136 tonnes of gold—worth some $70 billion—the highest in records since 1950.
+For instance, in 2022, global Gold demand reached 4,741 tonnes, the highest in more than a decade.
+And, Central Banks purchased a record 1,136 tonnes of Gold—worth some $70 billion—the highest on record since 1950.
 This purchasing was led by emerging economies like India, Russia, and Turkey.

-Similarly, the rising adoption of cryptocurrencies plus the creation of new currencies and central bank digital currencies have all contributed to the erosion of US dollar dominance.
+Similarly, the rising adoption of cryptocurrencies, plus the creation of new currencies and central bank digital currencies, have all contributed to the erosion of the US dollar’s dominance.

 Speculation for the Global and Domestic Gold Market